Features of the AB Test Block

 Adding Multiple Paths

-- First AB Test block splits 50% of users into Path A and 50% into Path B.
+You can chain or stack AB Test blocks to create additional splits:- First AB Test block splits 50% of users into Path A and 50% into Path B.

 - A second AB Test block further splits Path A into two sub-paths.